-In one of my recent posts, I talked about how I don’t play with my kids, and I don’t feel guilty about it.
+In one of my recent articles, I talked about how I don’t play with my kids, and I don’t feel guilty about it.
 While it may sound a little harsh, it’s absolutely true.
 Playing Barbie or LEGOs with my kids is just not something I place much value on.
 However, that doesn’t mean I don’t engage with my kids in meaningful ways.
 Instead of pretending to like doing an activity with my children, I will make a conscious effort to participate in kids activities that I can also enjoy.
 Win-win!

 Engaging with your kiddos in a heartfelt way and truly enjoying your time together will create much more of a bonding experience.
 Here are 10 ways you can have fun with your kids in a genuine way: